Secondary STEM Education at Boise State University

 Signature Introductory Course

-If you’re interested in trying out the IDoTeach program, please get in touch, talk with an adviser, and consider taking the signature 1-credit introductory course:
+If you’re interested in trying out the IDoTeach program, please consider taking the signature 1-credit introductory course:

 - STEM-ED 101 Step 1: Inquiry Approaches to Teaching (1 credit; Fall/Spring)

 - Step 1 Flyer (PDF)

 The STEM-Education LLC is a residential community for 20 students interested in STEM and education topics, with preference for those pursuing secondary STEM teaching.
 Dr. Joe Champion (mathematics education specialist) and family serve as the Faculty in Residence, with Athena Herman, junior IDoTeach student, serving as Program Assistant.